OrlandoQuintana/xml_pull_parser_cpp/README.md

 The parser follows a path-based state machine model.

-As XML elements are entered and exited, the engine maintains the current path:
+As XML elements are entered and exited, the engine maintains the current path.

 ```xml
 <cars>